FAQ: How can I stop myself from circumventing LeechBlock by changing the system clock?

 • Navigate to Computer Configuration / Windows Settings / Security Settings / Local Policies / User Rights Assignment.

-• Edit the policy for Change the system time and remove the Administrators and Power Users groups from the list (i.e., empty the list).
+• Edit the policy for Change the system time and remove from the list the Administrators group (and the Power Users group, if it’s there).
+Do not remove LOCAL SERVICE.

 • Log off and log on again for the new permissions to take effect.

-You can restore the original permissions by re-editing the policy and adding the Administrators and Power Users groups back to the list.
+You can restore the original permissions by re-editing the policy and adding the Administrators group back to the list.

 Note that the Group Policy Editor is not included in the Home Edition of Windows XP, Vista, and 7, in which case you could try…